 Here is one of the examples of a mnemonic that Trainer Academy uses To help memorize the different phases of their OPT (Optimum performance training) model.

 - Maximal strength training

 - Performance training

-This is a perfect example, not only because its catchy and memorable, but also because it is so thematically compatible with the concept it anchors.
+This is a perfect example because it’s catchy and memorable and because it is so thematically compatible with the concept it anchors.
 This level of mnemonic brilliance is rare to achieve.